Computational audiology: Software and tools

 Software and large datasets are important for the development and adoption of computational audiology.
 As with many scientific computing fields, much of the field of computational audiology existentially depends on open source software and its continual maintenance, development, and advancement.

 Related fields

-Computational biology, computational medicine, computational pathology are all interdisciplinary approaches to the life sciences that draw from quantitative disciplines such as mathematics and information science.
+Computational biology, computational medicine, and computational pathology are all interdisciplinary approaches to the life sciences that draw from quantitative disciplines such as mathematics and information science.